Skip to content

 Through an analysis of common and rare variants in idiopathic PAH, using genome-wide association and whole-genome sequencing studies, Dr Southgate and colleagues have identified numerous novel genetic risk factors, including ATP13A3 and SOX17 (Gräf et al. 2018; Rhodes et al. 2019).
 She is currently using a range of molecular biology techniques to investigate the role of these cellular pathways in maintenance of the pulmonary vasculature and PAH pathogenesis.

 Dr Southgate has a long-standing association with Prof. Richard Trembath (King’s College London) and is a member of the International Consortium for Genetic Studies in PAH (PAH-ICON), founded by Prof. Nick Morrell (University of Cambridge).
-She works closely with Dr Rajiv Machado on research projects to evaluate the roles of ATP13A3, JAB1 and NOTCH1 in the development of human cardiovascular disorders, and to analyse the genetic architecture of PAH in diverse populations and childhood-onset disease.
+She works closely with Dr Rajiv Machado on research projects to evaluate the respective roles of ATP13A3, JAB1 and NOTCH1 in the development of human cardiovascular disorders, and to analyse the genetic architecture of PAH in diverse populations and childhood-onset disease.

 Adams-Oliver syndrome